scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 Conclusion
 ----------

-MONTE is the most powerful astrodynamic computing library in the world.
+MONTE is one of the most powerful astrodynamic computing libraries in the world.
 It has been extensively tested and verified by flying actual spacecraft to destinations all over the solar system.
 It's a compelling platform for anyone doing aerospace related computation, especially those who love working with the Python language.

 Acknowledgements
 ----------------